 Public or private nonprofit organizations, including faith-based and other community organizations; institutions of higher education; government entities within states or territories (e.g., cities, counties); labor organizations; partnerships and consortia; and Indian Tribes are encouraged to apply.

 AmeriCorps encourages organizations that have never received funding from AmeriCorps to apply for the grants described in this Notice.

 What type of grants are available?

 This grant is made for one program year.
 Additional funding for the remainder of the three-year cycle (if any) is contingent upon numerous factors, including, but not limited to, satisfactory performance, demonstrated capacity to manage the grant, compliance with grant requirements, agency priorities, and the availability of appropriated funds.

 Are there any program or grant size requirements?

 Programs must be large enough to achieve a demonstrable impact on the community served.
-Thus, while the actual size of each program may vary depending on the size of the community and/or organization it operates in, the design of the program, and other factors, applicants are encouraged to apply for a minimum of twenty (20) AmeriCorps members.
-A 20-member full time corps averages $298,640 in federal funds per program annually and all requests require match funds.
+Thus, while the actual size of each program may vary depending on the size of the community and/or organization it operates in, the design of the program, and other factors, applicants are encouraged to apply for a minimum of ten (10) AmeriCorps members.

 Is there a match requirement?